currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 # **THE SKILLS**
 This section describes the 17 skills in this game.

+**Difficulty Modifiers**: Under each skill, more difficult uses of the skill are described.
+Each section lists a DM "Difficulty Modifier" in the form of a die penalty and a number of successes, e.g. "-3 / XXX".
+This indicates that there are two routes of achieving the difficult effect: 1) intentionally attempting that difficult effect will result in a die penalty to your roll.
+2) rolling your full die pool and "accidentally" achieving a difficult feat by achieving multiple successes.
+>Note that the probability of achieving a difficult feat is higher if you intentionally aim for it (choosing the die penalty).
+With 7 dice, achieving 1 success at -3 is 52%.
+With 7 dice, achieving XXX is 10%.
 ## **STRENGTH**
 #### **MIGHT**
 You use MIGHT to lift, pull, push, or hold tight to something.
 If your roll succeeds, you perform this feat of strength.